 Kentucky Derby Prep Season

-The US Kentucky Derby trail is divided into two segments.
-First is the "Prep Season" of 22 races at racetracks across the country, beginning with the Iroquois at Churchill Downs and ending with the John Battaglia Memorial at Turfway.
-This includes major early targets like the Champagne and the American Pharoah.
-Juvenile and early-season three-year-old races in that series offer 10-4-3-2-1 points to the top five finishers, with the exception being the Breeders' Cup Juvenile, which is a 30-12-9-6-3 points race.
+The U.S. Kentucky Derby trail is divided into two segments.
+First is the prep season of 21 races at racetracks across the country, beginning with the Iroquois (G3)at Churchill Downs and ending with the John Battaglia Memorial at Turfway.
+This includes major early targets like the Champagne (G1), the American Pharoah (G1), and the Breeders' Cup Juvenile.

 Starting in mid-January, the stakes rise.
 Later races in the Prep Season offer 20-8-6-4-2 points: not enough to get the winner into the Derby, but enough to put them on good footing if they run well in one or two other prep races.